 What to pack: Waterproof sunscreen, a rash guard and sunglasses

-Why visit: The Park City area is known for having some of the best snow on the planet, and once it melts there are still endless options for things to do, from mountain biking, hiking and golfing to exploring the adorable town's Main Street, full of quaint shops and eateries.
+Why visit: The Park City area is known for having some of the best snow on the planet, but once it melts there are still endless options for things to do, from mountain biking, hiking and golfing to exploring the adorable town's Main Street, full of quaint shops and eateries.

 Where to stay: The Montage Deer Valley is a ski-in/ski-out property; the boutique hotel chain is known for leaving no stone unturned—think plush rooms and a vast property with several restaurants, bars and places to kick back by a fire.

 Where to eat: Park City's High West Distillery is where High West spirits originated, so make sure to put your name on the list.
 Handle in Park City's downtown is known for craft cocktails and a chic atmosphere—make sure you order the buffalo cauliflower (trust us).
 After dinner, stop by the No Name Saloon for a drink in an authentic Western pub.
 If you're staying at the Montage, try Yama Sushi and its menu full of seafood and sake, or Burgers & Bourbon for—you guessed it—burgers and bourbon (plus a menu of classic American fare).
 Daly's Pub & Rec, also located in the hotel, offers brick-oven pizzas, local microbrews, a small bowling alley, vintage arcade games, shuffleboard and more.
 And if you do happen to go to the Montage during the winter, make sure not to miss the hotel's spectacular s'mores setup each afternoon, complete with homemade flavored marshmallows and an outdoor fire pit.